dgroomes/my-github-explorer/README.md

   `useState` and nullability I have now.
 * [x] DONE (I accomplished an abstraction but it is not great) Abstract the "useEffect unmount clean up fetch abort" stuff into generic code.
 I'm assuming there must be some concise API to derive for this common use case.
-* [ ] Abstract the token input/storage into a component
 * [x] DONE Abstract the token validation into a hook
-* [ ] Query (search) for the current user's repositories.
-Hardcode to a 100 limit (which is a limit of the API; then you'll need pagination)
-* [ ] Query (get) the metadata for each of the repositories
-* [ ] Display the information in a table using [React Table](https://react-table-v7.tanstack.com/)
-* [ ] Consider paginating through the results.
-This would be a cool application because we would see the table size grow.
-* [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
-We want the syntax highlighting.
-Can we make them read-only?
 * [x] DONE Extract into its own repository
 * [x] DONE Turn this into an Electron app (primarily because I want native secrets)
   * This was extremely larger than I anticipated.
 Went down a rabbit hole here: <https://github.com/dgroomes/electron-playground/tree/main/realistic>